finnito/Science/content/12phy/as91171/8-torque-and-equilibrium.md

 - $d_{1}=30cm$, $d_{2}=70cm$, $m_{1}=900g$, $m_{2}=300g$, \cr see-saw mass = $100g$.
 - __Is the system in equilibrium?__
-- Step 1: calculate the total anticlockwise moment
+- Step 1: Calculate the total anticlockwise moment
 - Step 2: Calculate the total clockwise moment
 - Check if they are balanced.